Credit Card Consolidation: Complete Guide to Combining Card Debt

 Choose a credit card consolidation loan when:

-You need longer than 18 months to pay off: Personal loans offer terms up to 7 years, making monthly payments more affordable if you can't aggressively pay down debt in the balance transfer window.
+• You need longer than 21 months to pay off.
+Personal loans offer terms up to 7 years, making monthly payments more affordable.

-You lack the discipline to avoid reusing cards: Personal loans pay off and close the loop with creditors (or you can close accounts yourself), while balance transfer cards leave you with available credit that can tempt overspending.
+• You lack the discipline to avoid reusing cards.
+Personal loans close the loop with creditors, while balance transfer cards leave you with available credit.

-Your credit is good but not excellent: While balance transfers typically require 670+ scores, some personal loan lenders work with fair credit (580-669) at higher but still potentially competitive rates.
+• Your credit is good but not excellent.
+Some personal loan lenders work with fair credit (580-669) at higher but still potentially competitive rates.
 If you have bad credit, explore debt consolidation loans for bad credit options.

 When a Balance Transfer Card Is Better